Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 * Documentation and legal compliance are treated as first-class deliverables.
 * Stability always precedes new features.
 * GPU acceleration, orchestration, and model tooling will remain backwards-compatible.
 * **UI integration approach** — FoxML Core provides Python programmatic interfaces and integration points for external dashboards.
-A native UI layer is optional and out of scope for the core infrastructure.
+A native UI layer is optional and out of scope for the core infrastructure. *As always, priorities are subject to change based upon client demand.*

 ---